-According to the Aliens and Immigration Law No. 184 (I)/2007, full-time and regular students, from third countries, who have completed 6 months, of full time study and residence in Cyprus, are allowed to work, up to 20 hours per week, outside their study hours and up to 38 hours per week during holidays (Christmas/Easter and Summer Holidays), subject to the rules and conditions applicable to the relevant activity.
+According to the Aliens and Immigration Law 7 (I)/2019, full-time and regular students from third countries are allowed to work up to 20 hours per week, outside their study hours and up to 38 hours per week during holidays (Christmas/Easter and Summer Holidays), subject to the rules and conditions applicable to the relevant activity.

 Student taking up employment must present to the Labour Office the employment contract.

 The Industrial Placement period is a major part of a number of Programmes of study.
 It is a progressive extension to the academic, practical and management skills developed during students’ studies at the College.
 The Industrial placement also allows student to develop personal responsibility, reliability and confidence.

 The College in collaboration with lecturers working in the Industry advise the Graduates to obtain job placement.

 The Student Welfare & Activities Office advises students on job applications.